What We Do

 Learn more about the Inclusive Theatre Company development process.

-Inclusive Theatre Company performances can be an audience member’s first meaningful experience interacting with individuals with disabilities.
+Inclusive Theatre Company performances can be an audience member’s first meaningful experience interacting with people with disabilities.
 In this way, they are transformative for the audience as well as the actors.

 “They see that she is a person who can really stay on task, can follow a role, and she can focus.
 So what we’ve noticed is that after people see her in a show, they are more likely to engage with her.” — Paula DeRoy, parent of an Inclusive Theatre Company actor